What is an ADU: Accessory Dwelling Units explained

 Vast numbers of informal ADUs exist compared to permitted ADUs.

-These differentiating characteristics make ADUs a distinct type of housing and have led to a lack of common understanding around the language and best practices of ADU development.
+These differentiating characteristics make ADUs a distinct type of housing.
+Till now, there has been a lack of common understanding around the language and best practices of ADU development.

-This site is going to help change that by providing some clarity about ADUs, and how average homeowners can build them.
+This site and the book Backdoor Revolution, will help change that by providing some clarity about ADUs and how average homeowners develop them.

 We’re going to introduce a range of contextualizing information, such as why permitted ADUs are so rare and why so many unpermitted ADUs exist.
 We’ll tease apart the differences between ADUs and tiny houses on wheels.
 (Hint: Tiny homes on wheels are on wheels.
 ADUs aren’t on wheels.)